RogueRope/docs/content/docs/practical/schedule.md

 ---
 title: Program
 description: Dive into a unique blend of connection, exploration, and rope artistry at Bottoms Up!
 Winter Edition.
-Our program is meticulously designed to foster intimacy, learning, and shared experiences, ensuring a memorable and enriching journey for all participants.
+Our program is designed to foster intimacy, learning, and shared experiences, ensuring a memorable and enriching journey for all participants.
 date: 2023-10-06T13:37:00+00:00
 lastmod: 2023-10-06T13:37:00+00:00
 draft: false